nemanja899/Favorita-Supermarket-Forecasting--Time-series/README.md

 EDA was used for time series analysis and for feature engineering.
 Same data was used for trainig FbProphet models.
-Multiple Custom Models are developed with trair analysis.
+Multiple Custom Models are developed with treir analysis.
 Pipelines are created for each model.
+UpGini was used for external data.